buzanits/booosta-openstreetmap_org/README.md

 ## Installation

-As this is a module for the Booosta framework, you have to have this framework installed first.
+This module can be used inside the Booosta framework.
+If you want to do so, install the framework first.
 See the [installation instructions](https://github.com/buzanits/booosta-installer) for accomplishing this.
-If your Booosta is installed, you can install this module with
+If your Booosta is installed, you can install this module.

+You also can use this module in your standalone PHP scripts.
+In both cases you install ist with:

 ```
 composer require booosta/openstreetmap_org
 ```

-## Usage
+## Usage in the Booosta framework

 In your scripts you use the module: